seyidcemkarakas/LiqueANN/README.md

 # LiqueANN

-ANN model for predictiong soil liquefaction potential.
+ANN model for predicting soil liquefaction potential.
+LiqueANN is constructed with 14612 data(11690 data for training, 2922 data for testing).
+This model is the most data-trained model in the literature.

 ## What is soil liquefaction ?